naturalatlas/tilestrata/README.md

 ### Writing Caches

-The `registerCache` method expects an object with two methods: `get`, `set`.
+A cache implementation needs two methods: `get`, `set`.
 Optionally a cache can declare an `init` method that gets called when the server is initializing.
 If a cache fails (returns an error to the callback), the server will ignore the error and attempt to serve the tile from the registered provider.

 ```js
 module.exports = function(options) {